gbremble/api-docs/source/v1/includes/_webhooks.md

 Key             | Type    | Description
 ---------       | --------  | -----------
-event           | string    | The name of the event that happened. weid            | string    | Unique ID for this event.
-You can use the Open API to refetch this data via `weid` if needed. extra_metadata    | dictionary | Usually null.
-This is a field for integrations that require extra configuration options. properties    | dictionary   | All the extra details of the event that fired.
-They keys will vary depending on type of event
+weid            | string    | Unique id for this event.
+You can use the Open API to refetch this event data via `weid` if needed. event           | string    | The name of the event that happened. properties    | dictionary   | All the extra details of the event that fired.
+They keys will vary depending on type of event extra_metadata    | dictionary | Usually null.
+This is a field for integrations that require extra configuration options.

-The properties dictionary will vary depending on the type of Event that fired.
+The properties dictionary will vary depending on the type of event that fired.
 Here is an outline of the possible keys for each event.

-Common Properities available in most events
+Common properities available in most events

 Key             | Description
 ---------       |  -----------